Our purpose

 Sustainability is a given in our projects for several key reasons: we aim to reduce costs - both in construction and over the projected lifespan of the building - and to minimise the environmental impact of our work.

 Alongside sustainability, we also prioritise comfort and safety.
-In high humidity areas we use permeable external materials to reduce condensation build up in the walls (which can lead to mould and other problems).
-By prioritising the use of safe and non-toxic materials and finishes, we ensure all our designs result in healthy living environments to enhance our clients’ overall sense of wellbeing.
+In higher-humidity regions, such as the South Coast of WA, we incorporate permeable membranes that allow the building to breathe, reducing condensation within the building fabric and helping prevent mould and related issues.
+By prioritising the use of safe and non-toxic materials and finishes, we ensure all our designs result in healthy living environments to enhance our clients’ overall wellbeing.